Bbetaverse22/skillbridge-agents/CAPSTONE_PROPOSAL.md

 ### 1. MCP-Native Architecture 🔌

-SkillBridge is built on **Model Context Protocol (MCP)**, positioning it at the forefront of the emerging agentic AI ecosystem.
+DevBuilder is built on **Model Context Protocol (MCP)**, positioning it at the forefront of the emerging agentic AI ecosystem.

 #### MCP Servers Integrated: